Chronic Inflammation

 Macrophages

-Macrophages are the major phagocytic cell in chronic inflammation, acting to engulf and destroy foreign material and/or pathogens.
-They are derived from monocytes.
+Macrophages are the major phagocytic cell in chronic inflammation, acting to engulf and destroy foreign material and/or pathogens, and are derived from monocytes.

-A distinctive property of macrophages in chronic inflammation is their ability to fuse and form multi-nucleated giant cells (Fig. 1).
+Macrophages can also fuse and form multi-nucleated giant cells (Fig. 1) in chronic inflammation.
 They are produced in response to certain stimuli, such as a foreign body (foreign-body giant cell), mycobacterium tuberculosis (Langhans giant cell), or fat necrosis (Touton giant cell).

 Figure 1 – Multinucleated giant cells, formed by the fusion of macrophages